YubiKey 5 CSPN Series Specifics

 There are two ways to set the PIN code for the FIDO2 application on a YubiKey 5:

-- The relying party (server application) can request the user’s client to set the PIN code during the WebAuthn registration
+- The relying party (server application) can request the user’s client to set the PIN code during the WebAuthn registration.

 Set FIDO2 PIN Code with ykman

-The YubiKey Manager may be used to set a PIN code for the FIDO2 credentials on the YubiKey 5.
-When a PIN code is set, all FIDO2 credentials will be protected by the same PIN code.
-In order to set the PIN code with YubiKey Manager, select the Applications from the menu and then the FIDO2 option.
-In the resulting GUI which appears, press the button “Set PIN”.
+Use the YubiKey Manager download to set a PIN code for the FIDO2 credentials on the YubiKey 5.
+When a PIN code is set, all FIDO2 credentials are protected by the same PIN code.
+Note that the GUI, YubiKey Manager, contains an outdated version of the CLI, ykman.
+Download and install the latest version of ykman.

 Set FIDO2 PIN Code From the Relying Party